worm-blossom/macromania_config/README.md

 }
 ```

-That was the complete API.
+That demonstrates the complete API.

-`makeConfigOptions<T>(default: T)` returns a macro for setting the config options, and a function for getting them.
-Code that accesses the options should treat them as immutable.
+`makeConfigOptions<S, U>(default: S, applyUpdate: (old: S, update: U) => S)` returns a macro for setting the config options, and a function for getting them.

 The `<Config>` macro is used by the user to set configuration options via the setter macros returned by various calls to `makeConfigOptions`.
 These setters error when used outside the `options` prop of the `<Config>` macro.
-The setters overwrite the old config value, with the exception of `undefined` (i.e., omitted) properties.
-These retain the prior config value.